 With the 2015 college football season upon us, just a few reminders on where to find info for this season:

 - The full 2015 FBS schedule can be found here.
 This page also contains links to game previews, which will turn into box scores as the games are completed.

 - Individual school schedules are available on that school's season page, which is accessible from this index.
 These pages will also track team/player statistics and contain links to box scores and previews.
 We also display an injury report for injuries and suspensions that will appear at the top of the team pages.

 - If you'd just like to see box scores for a given day, they are available here.

-- Any information on the 2014 season can be accessed from the Season Summary page.
+- Any information on the 2015 season can be accessed from the Season Summary page.
 This page features a comparison of the conferences, an AP Poll summary and also national statistical leaders.
-Furthermore, this page provides navigation to standings, ratings and every AP Poll.
+Furthermore, this page provides navigation to standings, ratings and every AP Poll (and CFB Playoff standings once they begin their release).
 You can also access a larger selection of national statistical leaders.

 If you have any questions about where to find something or if you encounter any issues, please let us know here.

 Posted in Announcement, CFB at Sports Reference, Data, Features, Play Index | Comments Off on Find 2015 College Football Stats

 Jonah Gardner joined the Sports Reference crew (working out of Philly) a few weeks ago as our Social Media Coordinator bringing SR's head count to seven full-time staff.
 Jonah brings experience working in social media for The Human Solution in Austin and also for several musical acts and record labels.
 He's an Atlanta Braves fan, backs Everton FC (the Braves of the EPL), and is a big NBA fan (see his Kevin Garnett Trade Voltron).
 Jonah will be leading our change on social media for Sports Reference and you'll see us on much more active on twitter and joining additional platforms in the near future.